This topic takes on average 55 minutes to read.

 Mutations confer antimicrobial resistance in exactly the ways described above.
 Microbes can be resistant to multiple antimicrobials, often due to multiple resistance mechanisms.
-Specific mechanisms are shown in the animations below.

 Mutations are identified via DNA sequencing.
 When DNA sequencing first began, scientists did each step manually.
 Sanger sequencing was the first automated method for DNA sequencing.
 Sanger sequencing uses a chain termination technique.
 The target DNA is copied many times in different length fragments.
 Fluorescently labelled chain terminating nucleotides mark the end of each fragment.
 Subsequent fluorescence detection enables the sequence of the DNA to be determined.

 Fluorescence peaks corresponding to nucleotide sequence obtained from Sanger sequencing

 Since the introduction of Sanger sequencing there have been many advancements in sequencing technologies.
 In 2014, Oxford Nanopore Technologies introduced a new strand sequencing technique.
 This technique differs from Sanger sequencing as it enables significantly longer fragments of DNA to be sequenced.